-To start with: It’s not just stuff.
-Well, of course, it is and isn’t.
-Many of us spiritual/personal growth/healer-helper/Buddhist/ or simply pragmatic-types tend to focus on the benefit of non-attachment.
-We think: it’s just stuff and therefore if we get upset about the loss of something, then perhaps we are not as well/transformed/educated/free/spiritual as we could be, or definitely as we should be.
-So, yes, molecularly speaking, it is just stuff – but in a natural (or man made) disaster this loss happens in the blink of an eye and you don’t just lose things that clutter up your life and “shouldn’t matter”, you lose things such as (these examples are collection of those I have heard from others and some have experienced myself):
+There’s not a lot out there about processing this type of grief.
+So, to start with: It’s not just stuff.
+And, it’s not just a house.
+Many of us spiritual/personal growth/healer-helper/Buddhist/ or simply pragmatic-types tend to focus on the benefit of non-attachment – and therefore any upset about the loss, we might think we are not as well/transformed/educated/free/spiritual/grateful as we could be, or definitely as we should be.
+Yes, molecularly speaking, it is just stuff – but in a natural (or man made) disaster the loss happens in the blink of an eye and you don’t just lose things that clutter up your life and “shouldn’t matter”, you lose things such as:

 - the last long handwritten letter your late mother ever wrote to you that you had folded carefully in your bottom desk drawer which every time you opened, your heart remembered before your head did and your eyes filled with tears